 “It’s very hard for people in this country to shake the image of the gunslinger, and there are too many people out there slinging guns,” says Shargel, who notes that the United States would be awash in guns for decades to come even if gun sales ended today.
 “We’ll never get rid of guns.
 We just have to get over the notion that firing a weapon is the answer.”

-“Duty to retreat” undoubtedly signifies weakness for some; but Shargel says it’s a crucial step to recalibrate America’s opinion of violence as a reasonable resort rather than a last resort.
+“Duty to retreat” undoubtedly signifies weakness for some; but Shargel says it’s a crucial step to recalibrate America’s opinion of violence as a last resort rather than a reasonable resort.

 “Anyone other than a policeman or a retired policeman who carries a weapon is just looking for trouble,” said Shargel.
 “People blur the distinction between real life and some action thriller and are all too ready to display or pull out the gun.
 And what’s gonna happen next?